 1/2 t. honey

 In a large sauté pan set over moderate heat, render the bacon until beginning to brown and crisp.
 Add the onion and cook until tender.
 Add the garlic and thyme (along with the green portion of the onion if using spring onions) and cook until fragrant.
-Add the spinach, if using, and cook until wilted, 1 to 2 minutes.
+Add the spinach and cook until wilted, 1 to 2 minutes.
 Transfer to a plate and let cool.

 In a small bowl, pour the milk over the oatmeal and let stand while the onion cools.